California-Data-Collaborative/ami-connect/docs/pipeline.md

 ## Configuration

 Users control the pipeline via the CLI, which alters tables in the Snowflake database.
-Secrets are managed in a YAML file:
+Secrets are managed in a AWS Secrets Manager.

-- **`secrets.yaml`** – provides connection credentials and secure parameters.

 Each AMI source defined in configuration becomes its own set of pipeline DAGs in Airflow.